Dr. Tracene Harvey

 About Me:

-Dr. Harvey is a graduate of the University of Saskatchewan and has her PhD in Classical Archaeology from the University of Alberta.
-She became acting director of the Museum of Antiquities in 2008, and became the permanent director in 2009.
-Specializing in ancient Greek and Roman coins, she attended the American Numismatics Society Summer Graduate Student Seminar in 2004, and is currently serving as the numismatics specialist for the Kastro Kallithea Archaeological Project in Thessaly Greece, a joint project between the 15th Ephorate of Prehistorical and Classical Antiquities at Larissa, Greece and the University of Alberta.
+Tracene's expertise lies in ancient Greek and Roman coins, and she furthered her knowledge by attending the American Numismatics Society Summer Graduate Student Seminar in 2004.
+Currently, she serves as the numismatics specialist for the Kastro Kallithea Archaeological Project in Thessaly, Greece, a collaborative effort between the 15th Ephorate of Prehistorical and Classical Antiquities at Larissa, Greece, and the University of Alberta.

 Brianne Cipywnyk